Letrozole / Ribociclib Dosage

 Liver Dose Adjustments

--MODERATE HEPATIC IMPAIRMENT (Child-Pugh B): Reduce the initial dose of ribociclib to 400 mg once a day; no adjustment recommended for letrozole.
+Moderate hepatic dysfunction (Child-Pugh B): Reduce the initial dose of ribociclib to 400 mg once a day; no adjustment recommended for letrozole.

-AST AND/OR ALT ELEVATIONS FROM BASELINE (WITHOUT total bilirubin increase above 2 times upper limit of normal [ULN]):
+AST and/or ALT ELEVATIONS FROM BASELINE (WITHOUT total bilirubin increase above 2 times upper limit of normal [ULN]):

 -GRADE 2 (Greater than 3 to 5 x ULN):